- 30 May 2023

 Task status can be viewed by navigating to the Automated Tasks section and switching to the Task history tab.

 Consider a scenario in which a single Azure Subscription contains multiple Event Hubs, and the customer wants to send events to the desired Event Hub.

 The Automated Task feature of Serverless360 makes it possible to accomplish such scenarios.

-Users now have access to a default Event Hub Dashboard within the Event Hub resource, allowing for enhanced data visualisation and tracking of real-time data.
+A default resource dashboard is available for Event Hub resources in the Overview section, allowing for enhanced data visualization and tracking of real-time data.

 Users are provided with the following pre-defined Dashboard widgets, which can be customised to meet their specific needs.

 1. Incoming Messages